ADHD goal systems: why standard frameworks fail and what works instead

 Which ADHD goal system fits your specific challenge?

-“I forget my goals exist between check-ins”Memory FilterCapture-Cycle System (physical cards + 48-hour reviews)
+| “I forget my goals exist between check-ins” | Memory Filter: Capture-Cycle System (physical cards + 48-hour reviews) | Predominantly inattentive |

-“I lose motivation after day three”Dopamine FilterDopamine Menu goal setting (tiered reward pairing)
+| “I lose motivation after day three” | Dopamine Filter: Dopamine Menu goal setting (tiered reward pairing) | All presentations |

-“I always underestimate how long tasks take”Time FilterTemporal Anchoring (visible countdowns + 3-day micro-deadlines)
+| “I always underestimate how long tasks take” | Time Filter: Temporal Anchoring (visible countdowns + 3-day micro-deadlines) | Predominantly inattentive |

-“I spiral into hyperfocus rabbit holes and miss the actual goal”Focus FilterHyperfocus Channeling (pre-set target + 90-minute exit trigger)
+| “I spiral into hyperfocus rabbit holes and miss the actual goal” | Focus Filter: Hyperfocus Channeling (pre-set target + 90-minute exit trigger) | Hyperactive-impulsive / combined |

-“I abandon goals after one critical comment or setback”Rejection FilterRejection-Proof framework (process goals + failure scripts)
+| “I abandon goals after one critical comment or setback” | Rejection Filter: Rejection-Proof framework (process goals + failure scripts) | Hyperactive-impulsive / combined |

 Pick the row that stings a little.
 That is your entry point.
-Once that filter feels automatic – usually two to four weeks – add the next one that applies.
+Once that filter feels automatic, usually two to four weeks, add the next one that applies.
 The section below shows how all five filters work as a single integrated system.

-Which adhd goal systems work best when combined?
+Which ADHD goal systems work best when combined?
 The Signal Lock Method

+The Signal Lock Method is a Goals and Progress framework that combines all five systems into one routine, running each ADHD challenge through its own dedicated filter so a slip in one area cannot collapse the whole goal.
 Each of the five systems above targets one ADHD challenge.
-But ADHD doesn’t hand you one challenge at a time.
+But ADHD does not hand you one challenge at a time.
 Working memory gaps collide with time blindness.
 Dopamine crashes feed rejection sensitivity.
 Hyperfocus derails your temporal anchors.

-Here’s how it works in practice.
+Here is how it works in practice.
 You pick one goal.
-You write it on a physical card (working memory filter).
-You build a dopamine menu for its milestones (motivation filter).
-You set 3-day micro-deadlines with visible countdowns (time blindness filter).
-You pre-set hyperfocus targets tied to that goal (attention filter).
-And you write failure scripts before you need them (rejection filter).
+You write it on a physical card (working memory filter), and you build a dopamine menu for its milestones (motivation filter).

 The Signal Lock Method maintains ADHD goal progress by treating each executive function deficit as a separate interference channel that requires its own dedicated filter.

-Signal Lock Method – Quick Setup Checklist
+Signal Lock Method, Quick Setup Checklist

 For each new goal, confirm all five filters are active:

-You don’t need all five filters active from day one.
+You do not need all five filters active from day one.
 Start with the one that targets your biggest weak point.
 If you constantly forget your goals exist, start with the Capture-Cycle cards.
 If you abandon goals after the first stumble, start with the failure scripts.
 Add filters as the first ones become habitual.

-Digital tools that support each filter: For the Memory Filter, Trello or Notion can replicate the physical card system if you prefer a digital setup.
+Digital tools that support the Memory, Time, and Dopamine filters: For the Memory Filter, Trello or Notion can replicate the physical card system if you prefer a digital setup.
 For the Time Filter, the Time Timer app gives you a visible analog countdown that works the same way as a physical timer.
 For the Dopamine Filter, a simple notes app with three sections (appetizers, main courses, desserts) works well and is easy to update as rewards lose novelty.
-For body-doubling during temporal anchoring, Focusmate pairs you with a live accountability partner for scheduled 50-minute sessions.
-None of these tools are required – the physical versions are equally effective and have fewer distractions built in.

-ADHD Executive Function Deficit (Barkley) Signal Lock Filter Primary Tool
+| ADHD Executive Function Domain (Barkley) | Signal Lock Filter | Primary Tool |

-Self-management of timeTime Filter (Temporal Anchoring)Visible countdowns + 3-day chunks
+| Self-management of time | Time Filter (Temporal Anchoring) | Visible countdowns + 3-day chunks |

-Self-organizationMemory Filter (Capture-Cycle)Physical cards + 48-hour reviews
+| Self-organization | Memory Filter (Capture-Cycle) | Physical cards + 48-hour reviews |

-Self-restraintFocus Filter (Hyperfocus Channeling)Pre-set targets + exit triggers
+| Self-restraint | Focus Filter (Hyperfocus Channeling) | Pre-set targets + exit triggers |

-Self-regulation of emotionRejection Filter (Failure Scripts)Pre-written recovery responses
+| Self-regulation of emotion | Rejection Filter (Failure Scripts) | Pre-written recovery responses |

 For a deeper look at how different ADHD task management systems complement these goal frameworks, that guide covers the daily execution side.